Trustworthy-HML-Models/Unmasking-Data-Bias-for-Data-Aware-Modeling/README.md

 This repository provides the official data analysis codes for the paper "Whose Health Matters in Healthcare Models?
 Unmasking Data Bias for Data-Aware Modeling".

-The paper analyzed prevalent HML prediction models using the MIMIC dataset across all demographics.
+The paper analyzes prevalent HML prediction models using the MIMIC dataset across all demographics.
 Access to the MIMIC IV v2.0 data  is restricted to PhysioNet credentialed users only and the entire process is listed in Whose Health Matters in Healthcare Models?
 Unmasking Data Bias for Data-Aware Modeling.

 Once PhysioNet has reviewed the personal details, CITI training completion, and DUA agreement, they will grant access to the MIMIC IV database.
 You can retrieve all the necessary files from the files section of the MIMIC IV v2.0 available at https://physionet.org/content/mimiciv/2.2/